WELCOME TO ROSEMOUNT IN BUCKIE

 Our eight bedrooms are currently configured as follows:

-First Floor – 1 x double, en-suite room / 1 x twin en-suite room / 1 x twin room with private bathroom (shower over spa bath) on landing / 1 superior en-suite room with spa bath (can be twin or double)
+First Floor – 1 x double, en-suite room / 1 x twin / double en-suite room / 1 x twin room with private bathroom (shower over spa bath) on landing / 1 superior en-suite room with spa bath (can be twin or double)

 All of our rooms have flat screen TV’s with freeview